Feline Immunodeficiency Virus

 FIV stands for Feline Immunodeficiency Virus.
 You may recognize a similar disease process in humans, called HIV.
 There are many similarities between the two viruses, however, it is important to realize a human cannot be infected by a cat with FIV!

 FIV suppresses the immune system of the cat, which means it cannot fully protect itself against common bacterial and viral infections.
-This is not great considering the things our kitties like to get up to!
+This is not great considering the things our cats like to get up to.

 How do we know if a cat has FIV?

 Your vet can diagnose FIV after a thorough examination and a small blood test which detects antibodies to the virus.
-Often the test is run on a blood panel at a reference laboratory, or it can also be carried out in your vet’s clinic, with the results ready in a matter of minutes.
+Testing can occur both within the veterinary clinic and at the external laboratory.

-Early detection of FIV is very important, not only to ensure the kitty's extra needs are met but also to prevent spreading the infection to other cats.
+Early detection of FIV is very important, not only to ensure the cat’s extra needs are met but also to prevent spreading the infection to other cats.

 How is FIV spread?